HOW IS CHILD SUPPORT ESTABLISHED?

 The guidelines apply in both initial and modification proceedings and provide criteria for calculating each parent's net income and share of responsibility for supporting their children.

 A parent's income is the most dominant and directly related factor to be considered in determining the amount of child support that must be paid.

 CONSULT WITH A FAMILY LAW ATTORNEY

 Our office is happy to meet with you for a free consultation to help you determine how to move forward.
 We understand that each case is different with its own unique circumstances.
-Stan Peeler has extensive experience litigating in family law and is versed in the various circumstances a case may have.
+Stan Peeler has extensive experience in having handled hundreds of child support matters.